Thinking about an internship at Eficode Praqma?

 Sometimes we need to be experts in technologies and tools stacks that are so brand new, that whoever want’s to call them self an expert will have to become one - through learning.

 We started using Gradle when there didn’t even exist a language description.
 We’re partners, certified trainers and consultants in Docker - a technology that - at the time of writing - just celebrated 3-years birthday.
-We develop our first three Open Source Jenkins plugins, back when Jenkins didn’t even exist and it was still called Hudson.
+We developed our first three Open Source Jenkins plugins, back when Jenkins didn’t even exist and it was still called Hudson.

 That is why Praqma has a very distinct and conscious strategy for learning stuff.
 We’re quite ambitious about it and that’s one of the reasons why we like to host internships.
 We like to work with people for a while to see if they dig it because if they do - dig it - then it’s our experience, that young newly educated professionals can be as much experts as your neighbor.

 It’s all about the applied approach to learning and the attitude of the person.

 Cognitive science is the interdisciplinary scientific study of the mind and its processes.
-It’s a field that lends from artificial intelligence (AI), philosophy, psychology. linguistic, neuroscience and anthropology.
+It’s a field that lends from artificial intelligence (AI), philosophy, psychology, linguistics, neuroscience and anthropology.
 The field originates from the 1930’s and 40’s where it emerged as an attempt to support development of AI.
 To develop intelligence, you need to understand it.
 Cognitive Science focuses on how information is represented, processed, and transformed.

 When I wrote my master thesis - almost 20 years ago - the topic was to explore the learning processes as a software designer; Can you pour learning on bottles and drink it?
 Is it possible to be operational end decisive, despite the potential lack of experience in the field?